prabu07220-eng/-E-Commerce-Product-Gallery-/README.md

 ## Internship submission details

 | Field Value
- Full Name - Prabu T
+ Full Name - Prabu T.
- Domain -  frontend development
+ Domain -  frontend development .
- Intern ID -  CITS4941
+ Intern ID -  CITS4941.
 | Project Name | E-Commerce Product Gallery |
 | Project Scope | A frontend-only product catalogue: browse, search, filter by category and price, sort, save items to a wishlist, and manage a shopping cart — all backed by a live public product API and persisted locally in the browser. |